Pecan Pie Muffins are an easy holiday dessert treat perfect for a cookie exchange made with just 6 ingredients in less than 30 minutes!

 Note: click on times in the instructions to start a kitchen timer while cooking.

-Scoop into muffin tins and top with two pecan halves.
+Scoop into muffin tins with an ice cream scoop and top with 2 pecan halves and bake for 20-22 minutes.